GoodGuide/gg-git-hooks/README.md

 Then, just use git normally.

+### Migrating from previous Ruby version of these hooks

+If you used the previous version of these tools, the recommended instructions were to make your repos' `.git/hooks` directory a symbolic link to the local clone of this repo.
+That is no longer necessary and that symlink should be deleted before you run `goodguide-git-hooks install`

 ### Integrating with existing hook logic

 The `install` subcommand simply installs small shims into the `.git/hooks`